arthurk/arthurk.github.io/setting-up-argocd-with-helm/index.md

 The above `Application` watches the Helm chart under `apps/` (our root application) and synchronizes it if changes were detected.

 How does Argo CD know our application is a Helm chart?
 It looks for a `Chart.yaml` file under `path` in the Git repository.
-If present, it will check the `apiVersion` inside it.
-For `apiVersion: v1` it uses Helm 2, for `apiVersion: v2` it uses Helm 3 to render the chart.

 **Note**: Argo CD will not use `helm install` to install charts.
 It will render the chart with `helm template` and then apply the output with `kubectl`.
+This means we can't run `helm list` on a local machine to get all installed releases.

 To deploy our root application we need to push the files to our Git repository and apply the manifest: